sajoy/operations/README.md

         1. <s>reverse chrono the days (is hardcoded for now)</s>
         1. <s>have "today" be centered and yesterday on its right</s>
     1. add breakpoints!
-1. Figure out how data will be structured and input.
+1. <s>Figure out how data will be structured and input.</s>
+    1. Allow updates from the client.
+1. Deploy a demo to heroku.
+1. Implement user auth?
 1. Use:
     - webpack
     - SCSS